Combinatorics behind discriminants of polynomial systems: Introduction

-A tuple is \textit{essential} if every proper subtuple has a strictly higher defect than the whole tuple.
-A tuple is called \textit{linearly independent} if the defects of all subtuples are non-negative (equivalent definition).
-A linearly independent tuple is \textit{irreducible} if the defects of all proper subtuples are positive.
-A \textit{BK-tuple} is a linearly independent tuple with zero defect.
+In a polymatroid, a set is \textit{essential} if every proper subset has a strictly greater defect than the ground set.
+A set is\textit{ independent} if the defects of all subsets are non-negative.
+An independent set is \textit{irreducible} if the defects of all proper subsets are positive.
+A \textit{BK-set} is an independent set with zero defect.